trans-travel/trans-travel/us/in.md

  * Trans medical care is legal for adults
  * A law banning puberty blockers, hormone therapy, and surgery for people under 18 has passed and became law.
-This law, however, is temporarily stayed pending resolution of K.C. v.
-Medical Licensing Board, meaning that it is currently (verified February 1, 2024) unenforceable by the state and care remains legal for youth (with the exception of gender reassignment surgery).
- * Parents who allow children to receive trans care including puberty blockers, hormone therapy, and surgery are not criminalized, as the (currently, verified as of Feb 1, 2024, unenforceable) law applies only to medical providers.
+ * Parents who allow children to receive trans care including puberty blockers, hormone therapy, and surgery are not criminalized, as the law applies only to medical providers.
  * The state government has [engaged a conservative law firm](https://www.indystar.com/story/news/politics/2024/02/01/indiana-ag-enlists-dc-firm-to-investigate-transgender-care-providers/71770234007/) to sue providers for not disclosing risks of trans medical care.
 This